brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 ### CSV Line Number Order

 [AWS documentation indicates that DMS writes lines to these `.csv` files in transaction order](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Target.S3.html) - and it looks like the rows come out in the right order when we query, so why bother with `transaction_sequence_number`?
 We could talk about the drawbacks of depending implicitly on the line ordering in the source files, but in the same docs, AWS tell us that the row order is not meaningful in Parquet.
-As Parquet is much more likely and advisable in real-world scenarios, depending on line order isn't really an option anyway.
+As Parquet is much more likely and advisable in real-world scenarios, depending on line order isn't an option anyway.

 ### No `transaction_sequence_number`?

 That `transaction_sequence_number` is pretty important, and it wasn't there by default.
-I had to explictly [add that column to the defaults as part of the setup](../2024-05-21-cdc-with-aws-dms/index.md#dms-mapping-rules).
+I had to explicitly [add that column to the defaults as part of the setup](../2024-05-21-cdc-with-aws-dms/index.md#dms-mapping-rules).
 Can you still disambiguate transactions reliably if you **don't** have that column available?

-This in the tricky scenario my team faced in a recent engagement - and we were working with Parquet, so depending on source file line order wasn't an option even if we'd wanted to.
+This is the tricky scenario my team faced in a recent engagement - and we were working with Parquet, so depending on source file line order wasn't an option even if we'd wanted to.
 After picking the problem apart with other experts in the team, we came up with a plan.
 We implemented some heuristics, based on how CDC worked and what we knew about the source application and database.

 - if the ambiguous transaction contained an `INSERT`, then anything else should have happened afterwards and we can ignore the insert
 - if the ambiguous transaction contained a `DELETE`, then that should have been the last thing that happened and we can ignore everything else
 - for the remaining cases
     - for each column, collect the possible values and if there's more than one, subtract the previous transaction's value from the options
-- after applying those heuristics, take the values that are left for each column, adding a new column that indicates whether there any columns that hadn't resolved down to a single value.
+- after applying those heuristics, take the values that are left for each column, adding a new column that indicates whether any columns haven't resolved down to a single value.
 This column can be used to find and manually check any remaining ambiguous rows.

-It's not satifying or pretty, but after a couple of days work, a lot of tests and a LOT of automated and manual validation, we couldn't find any remaining ambiguous cases.
+It's not satisfying or pretty, but after a couple of days of work, a lot of tests and a LOT of automated and manual validation, we couldn't find any remaining ambiguous cases.
 If I get time, I'll recap the specifics of how we did it.

 ## Next Time